-The Get #weedwise campaign is multilingual and will use a variety of advertising methods.
-For example, Get #weedwise digital advertising, shown in the samples above, will warn consumers about dangerous, foreign material – including chemicals, mold and fecal matter – that can be found in illegal, untested cannabis.
-The campaign will also include alerts to illegal businesses informing them that they could face confiscation of cash or cannabis by engaging in unlicensed activity.
+The Get #weedwise campaign is multilingual and uses a variety of advertising methods.
+For example, Get #weedwise digital advertising, shown in the samples below, warns consumers about dangerous, foreign material – including chemicals, mold and fecal matter – that can be found in illegal, untested cannabis.
+The campaign also includes alerts to illegal businesses informing them that they could face confiscation of cash or cannabis by engaging in unlicensed activity.

 This Sacramento County billboard urges consumers to consider what they should know about cannabis (i.e. ingredients, potency, manufacturing process).
 As implied by the ad, which blurs out the cannabis leaf imagery, many consumers have a blurred understanding of what’s in the products they’re purchasing.

 “We believe that this campaign will directly impact consumer safety by clarifying that only cannabis purchased from licensed retailers has met the state’s safety standards, while sending a clear message to unlicensed businesses that they need to get licensed or shut down.” -Lori Ajax, Chief of the Bureau of Cannabis Control

 Cannabis industry associations and organizations might be interested in explaining to their membership about what the “Get #weedwise” campaign does.
 The following PowerPoint contains valuable information on the campaign and has been presented publicly by the Bureau to different members of the cannabis industry.
 Please click here to download the full “Get #weedwise” PowerPoint presentation.

 Please make sure to visit this page regularly for additional materials that will be added throughout the course of the Get #weedwise campaign.